 - What regulations do truck drivers and trucking companies need to follow?

 - How long do I have to file a claim for my truck accident?

 Our law firm has been helping the injured in Waterville, Portland and throughout Maine since 1979.
 We’ve recovered tens of millions of dollars for accident victims and are ready to help you with your case.
-Contact us to schedule a free consultation with one of our truck accident attorneys.
+Contact us to schedule a consultation with one of our truck accident attorneys.
 There’s no cost and no obligation.

 Truck accidents happen every year and involve vehicles of all shapes and sizes.
 They include 18-wheelers (also known as tractor-trailers, semi-trucks and big rigs), delivery trucks, box trucks, refrigerated trucks, logging trucks, flatbed trucks, dump trucks, cement and concrete trucks and tanker trucks.
 All can leave people with serious injuries in an accident.